You Will Have a Happy Retirement and 9 Other Fun Facts About Your Future

 Consider these comparisons showing how happiness, contentment, and relaxation soar, while anxiety seems to plummet in retirement:

 - Only 51% of 25 to 34-year-olds say that they often feel happy compared to 76% of people ages 65-74

 - Only 47% of youngsters say that they often feel content, while 71% of those retired report contentment.

 - And what about anxiety?
-Only 12% of 65-74 year olds say that they often feel anxiety.
-Whereas it is a common feeling for 37% of 25-34 year olds.
+Only 12% of 65 to 74-year-olds say that they often feel anxiety.
+Whereas it is a common feeling for 37% of 25 to 34-year-olds.

 2. Retirement is a New Beginning

-In fact, the study says that one of the only areas where people find retirement less fun than work are financial concerns.
+In fact, the study says that one of the only areas where people find retirement less fun than work is around financial concerns.

 A full 65% say that financial concerns are greater in retirement than before.

 If you are worried about finances for your new beginning, there are easy steps you can take for more security.
 The NewRetirement retirement calculator helps you figure out where you stand now and it enables you to discover ways you can improve your financial situation.